matteo-naif/react-js-meetups/README.md

 - SCSS
 - Typescript

+## Database

+Create your `.env` file in root directory with REACT_APP_API_KEY constant with your firebase endpoint.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).